Whether you’re heading for the hills or hitting the festivals, mealtimes can be one of the most enjoyable parts of any camping trip.

 Unless you’re planning on eating out of the pan (which we wouldn’t really recommend) with just your hands (which we definitely wouldn’t recommend), then you’re going to need some decent camping cutlery and crockery.

-One of the major issues when it comes to camping crockery, and bowls in particular, is the amount of space it takes up.
-That’s where collapsible camping bowls can come in incredibly handy.
-Just check out the video below demonstrating how the Outwell Collaps Bowls work.
+One of the major issues when it comes to camping crockery – bowls in particular – is the amount of space it takes up.

-- Throw a few lemons and limes into your rucksack.
-Not only are they great for adding flavour to fish or salad, they can also be used for cleaning your chopping board.
+Throw a few lemons and limes into your rucksack.
+Not only are they great for adding flavour to fish or salad, but they can also be used for cleaning your chopping board.

-- One-pot meals such as paella or pastas are a great way to cook big feasts with a small amount of washing up.
+One-pot meals such as paella or pasta are a great way to cook big feasts with a small amount of washing up.

 Eat like a king or queen on your next camping trip with our huge range of camping cookware.